-With the first guided tours were available here January 2016, but now only two years later about every single of the hundreds of travel agencies in Cusco offer one-day trip, and this natural wonder now sees more than 1000 tourists a day.
+With the first guided tours were available here in January 2016, but now only two years later, about every single of the hundreds of travel agencies in Cusco offer one-day trip, and this natural wonder now sees more than 1000 tourists a day.

-The famous site requires you to get up ridiculously early in the morning at 3/4 AM to undertake 4hour car ride before hiking 3hours on the very bad maintained trail.
+The famous site requires you to get up ridiculously early in the morning at 3/4 AM to undertake a 4hour car ride before hiking for 3hours on the very bad maintained trail.

-But Fear not, there’s an ALTERNATIVE Rainbow Mountain.
+But fear not, there’s an ALTERNATIVE Rainbow Mountain.
 That´s easier to visit too.
-That cost a bit more, but will be able to sleep into 5 AM, and the hiking trail only takes around 20minitues, and it´s well maintained.
+That cost a bit more, but I will be able to sleep into 5 AM, and the hiking trail only takes around 20minitues, and it´s well maintained.

 And best of all there are almost no other tourists there at all.
 Any backside?
 Yes, it will cost you 95 USD compared to the 30/40 USD that it will cost you to visit the touristy one, but I think it´s worth every extra dollar.

 The day starts opp with an early 5 am pick up from your hostel/hotel in Cusco.

 I fumbled into the pickup van, and I then slept for another hour and a half while the truck drives along highway 3S, before you suddenly take off the highway onto a gravel road that results in no more sleep and a rather bumpy road, half waken will you pass through some remote villages, stunning carved potato terraces, similar to the rice terraces found in Asia.